-One small study found that drinking green tea helped prevent dental cavities.
+Preliminary studies suggest that drinking green tea can help prevent dental cavities.
 More studies need to be done.
 Green tea may also be useful in inflammatory diseases, such as arthritis.
 Research suggests that green tea may help arthritis by reducing inflammation and slowing the breakdown of cartilage.
-Chemicals in green tea may also be help treat genital warts and prevent symptoms of colds and flu.
+Chemicals in green tea may help treat genital warts, treat dermatologic conditions, and prevent symptoms of colds and flu.
+Green tea may play a role in preventive Parkinson's disease and osteoporosis.
 Studies also show that drinking green tea is associated with reduced risk of dying from any cause.

 Green, black, and oolong tea are all derived from the leaves of the Camellia sinensis plant.
 Originally cultivated in East Asia, this plant grows as large as a shrub or tree.
 Today, Camellia sinensis grows throughout Asia and parts of the Middle East and Africa.

 People in Asian countries more commonly consume green and oolong tea while black tea is most popular in the United States.
 Green tea is prepared from unfermented leaves, the leaves of oolong tea are partially fermented, and black tea is fully fermented.
-The more the leaves are fermented, the lower the polyphenol content (See: "What's It Made Of?") and the higher the caffeine content.
-Green tea has the highest polyphenol content while black tea has roughly 2 - 3 times the caffeine content of green tea.
+The more the leaves are fermented, the lower the polyphenol content and the higher the caffeine content.
+Green tea has the highest polyphenol content while black tea has roughly 2 to 3 times the caffeine content of green tea.

 What's It Made Of?

-Researchers think the health-giving properties of green tea are mostly due to polyphenols, chemicals with potent antioxidant properties.
+Researchers think the health properties of green tea are mostly due to polyphenols, chemicals with potent antioxidant potential.
 In fact, the antioxidant effects of polyphenols seem to be greater than vitamin C. The polyphenols in green tea also give it a somewhat bitter flavor.

 Polyphenols contained in teas are classified as catechins.
 Green tea contains six primary catechin compounds: catechin, gallaogatechin, epicatechin, epigallocatechin, epicatechin gallate, and apigallocatechin gallate (also known as EGCG).
 EGCG is the most studied polyphenol component in green tea and the most active.